Photoluminescence Quenching in WSe$_2$ via p-Doping Induced by Functionalized Rylene Dyes: Materials and Methods

 \subsubsection{Langmuir-Blodgett method}

-A UV-Vis absorption and emission spectrum of a \ce{CN4PMI} chloroform solution can be found in Fig.~\ref{fig:PL}a.
-The surface pressure (mean molecular area) (\textPi(mma)) isotherm of \ce{CN4PMI} was recorded after spreading 1500~\textmu L of 0.1~\textmu mol/mL chloroform solution there of (kept at room temperature, RT) onto a 25$^{\circ}$C tempered-controlled pure water (0.16 to 0.25~\textmu S/cm) subphase in an LB trough (KSV 5000, length = 520~mm, compression length=475.2~mm, width=150~mm).To allow complete solvent evaporation, 20~minutes are granted before starting barrier movement.
-The barriers were moved at a maximum rate of 10~mm/min, with an additional rate limitation of 5~mN/m/min.
+The UV-Vis absorption and emission spectra of \ce{CN4PMI} in chloroform are presented in Fig.~\ref{fig:PL}a.
+The surface pressure [mean molecular area, $\Pi$(mma)] isotherm of \ce{CN4PMI} was recorded after spreading 1500~$\mu L$ of 0.1~$\mu$mol/mL chloroform solution kept at room temperature onto a tempered-controlled pure water subphase (25$^{\circ}$C, conductivity 0.16 to 0.25~$\mu$S/cm) in an Langmuir-Blodgett (LB) trough (KSV 5000; length = 520~mm; compression length=475.2~mm; width=150~mm).
+A 20-minute equilibration period was observed to ensure complete solvent evaporation before initiating barrier compression.

+The barriers were moved at a maximum rate of 10~mm/min, with an additional pressure rate limit of 5~mN/m/min enforced once the surface pressure began to rise.
 The higher rate was applied while the surface pressure remained constant; when the surface pressure began to rise, the rate limitation was enforced.

-For the Langmuir monolayer deposition of CN4PMI, the same conditions as for recording the isotherm were applied.
-The Langmuir layers were deposited via the LB technique at a surface pressure of 30 mN/m, which corresponds to a dense packing of perylenes.\cite{hupf+21lang}
+For the preparation of the hybrid heterostructures, the supported \ce{WSe2} monolayer was first immersed in pure water before spreading the dye.
+The spreading and compression conditions were maintained identical to those used for the isotherm measurements.
+Upon reaching a surface pressure of 30 mN/m, corresponding to a dense packing of the perylene molecules,\cite{hupf+21lang} the Langmuir layer was transferred onto the \ce{WSe2} monolayer via the LB technique using vertical upward withdrawal at a constant speed of 2-3~mm/min.